farginfirmware/fargin-firmware/firmware-on-MCU/apps/blinky/README.md

 This is a small, but important, first step.
 In particular, it introduces the concept of service buffers.
 Service request buffers are used to request service from the OS.
-An associated response buffer minimally a result indication and may contain response data.
+An associated response buffer returns minimally a result indication and may contain response data.
 In this example, Lua sends requests for LED0 and time services, but does not yet do anything with service responses.